paradime-io/paradime-dbt-movie-challenge/README.md

 # Conclusion
 In conclusion, the Data Modeling Challenge - Movie Edition presented an intriguing opportunity to design a robust and scalable data transformation architecture.
-Throughout this project I tried to demonstrate the importance of creating high-quality, reliable and scalable data models that empower downstream users and ultimately drive valuable insights in whatever industry you are in.
+Throughout this project, I tried to demonstrate the importance of creating high-quality, reliable, and scalable data models and BI explore that empower downstream users and ultimately drive valuable insights, regardless of the industry.
+In my example, the final holistic `media` analytics model and pre-built Lighdash Explore should answer any business question a user might have about this industry.